-(open = 5.) sys open; name; mode
+(open = 5.) sys open; name; mode (file descriptor in r0)

 open(name, mode) char name;

 Open opens the file name for reading (if mode is 0), writing (if mode is 1) or for both reading and writing (if mode is 2).
 Name is the address of a string of ASCII characters representing a path name, terminated by a null character.